HakaiInstitute/hakai-api-client-r/README.md

 If any major changes happen to the source code, it will need to be recompiled.
 Fortunately, this is very simple.
 To compile the source code, execute the [./build.R script](build.R), by typing `R < build.R --vanilla` into your terminal.
 This should update all the other files in the hakaiApi subdirectory of this project that require updating.
 Don't forget to push these changes to the Github repo

 ### Author
+Sam Albers (sam.albers@hakai.org)
 Taylor Denouden (taylor.denouden@hakai.org)
-Brett Johnson (brett.johnson@hakair.org)

-Copyright (c) 2021 Hakai Institute and individual contributors All Rights Reserved.
+Copyright (c) 2025 Hakai Institute and individual contributors All Rights Reserved.